Kid Icarus: Uprising: Gameplay

 Each chapter begins with an aerial battle, consisting of an on-rails shooter segment, with Pit being guided along a predetermined path.
 During these stages, the player moves Pit with the Circle Pad, aims with either the 3DS' stylus or face buttons, and fires with the L button.
 Not firing for a time allows the player to fire a powerful Charge Shot, which kills several enemies at once.
 Once on the ground, players control Pit as he traverses through the level, which features more open spaces and hidden areas unlocked when playing on certain difficulties.
 Pit can either shoot enemies from a distance or attack them up close with melee attacks, while also performing various moves to dodge enemy attacks.
 The main controls are carried over from aerial segments, but their assigned actions alter slightly.
 When an enemy strikes Pit, his health bar is depleted, and can be replenished with items scattered throughout levels.
 If sufficiently damaged, the health bar vanishes and Crisis Mode is activated: this will either end naturally or ended by fully replenishing health with a "Drink of the Gods" item.
-During Crisis Mode, healing items don't take effect until it ends and Pit will die if he gets hit again, but he can withstand at least one hit before entering Crisis Mode.
+During Crisis Mode, healing items do not take effect until it ends and Pit will die if he gets hit again, but he can withstand at least one hit before entering Crisis Mode.
 If Pit is defeated, the player is given the option to continue, but some Hearts are lost from the Fiend's Cauldron and the difficulty is lowered.
 Completing a level without dying grants additional rewards.
 In ground-based levels, Pit can take control of various vehicles for short stretches, gaining special attacks unique to each vehicle type.
 Each stage ends in a ground-based boss battle.
 Pit has the ability to sprint during ground-based gameplay, but sprinting for too long uses up his stamina and leaves him vulnerable to attack.